 Sending an e-mail or better still a hardcopy letter (less likely to get lost in the Inbox) should be able to achieve this.

 Or call the HR department.

-Or if you have managed to talk with someone who is already working in the industry as a result of step 1 above, then you could contact this person to find out who makes hiring decisions in the organisation, then contact that person and ask them the training question outlined above.
+Or if you have managed to talk with someone who is already working in the industry as a result of step 1 above, then you could contact this person to find out who makes hiring decisions in the organization, then contact that person and ask them the training question outlined above.

 New Career Training Doesn’t Mean Lots of Job Offers.